 David Richard Gallery is pleased to present Color Wave, Paintings from 1973 to 1977

 , an exhibition of a seminal series of works by New York artist Elliott Lloyd in his first solo exhibition with the gallery.
-This series documents a major transition in the artist’s approach to his work in the early 1970s, moving away from shaped compositions and rigorously planned color palettes and executed stain paintings to a freer, spontaneous approach that was loose, followed impulses and organically constructed color palettes and compositions.
-The presentation will be on view from May 12 through June 8, 2019 with an opening reception Sunday, May 12 from 4:00 to 7:00 PM on the Ground Floor exhibition space at 211 East 121 ST, New York, NY 10035.
-Please contact the gallery at info@DavidRichardGallery.com or call 212-882-1705 or cell 505-467-9742 for additional information.
+This series documents a major transition in the artist’s approach to his painting practice in the early 1970s; moving away from shaped compositions with rigorously planned color palettes and meticulously executed stained canvases to a freer, spontaneous approach that was loose, followed impulses and organically constructed large-scale compositions with layers of translucent and opaque color.
+The presentation will be on view from May 11 through June 8, 2019 with an opening reception Saturday, May 11 from 4:00 to 7:00 PM on the Ground Floor at 211 East 121st Street, New York, NY 10035.
+Please contact the gallery at info@DavidRichardGallery.com or call 212-882-1705 for additional information.

 were painted off the stretcher, which gave the artist more freedom to follow impulses and gestures to their natural conclusion, not constrained by a predetermined shape or size of canvas.
-When the paintings were finished, Lloyd decided the final composition and taped it off, which determined the ultimate dimensions of the completed work.
+When the paintings were finished, Lloyd decided the final composition using tape to mark the outer perimeter, which determined the ultimate dimensions of the completed work.
 Most of the paintings in this series have never been stretched or presented before, and this is the first exhibition of this series as a cohesive group.

-Lloyd’s application of the pigment in this series of paintings from 1973 to 1977 was very different from his earlier works.
-The pigment was more saturated, thicker and bolder.
+Lloyd’s application of the pigment in these paintings from 1973 to 1977 was very different from his earlier works, it was more saturated, thicker and bolder.
 He physically moved and brushed the paint, the colors were crashing into one another and puddling, mixing and overlapping on the canvas with dynamic strokes and color harmonies.
-The series culminated in the artist’s very successful transition to other spontaneous series that explored color, diverse media and supports of wide-ranging materials from canvas and paper to clay, glass, Plexiglas and mixed media collages and compositions with organic combinations of color and emphasis on free-flowing gestures.
+This series led to the artist’s very successful transition to other experimental series of works that explored color, diverse media and supports made of wide-ranging materials—from canvas and paper to clay, glass, Plexiglas and mixed media collages—with compositions derived from organic combinations of pigment and free-flowing gestures.